Common Myths About Pain Medicines

 Myth: If my usual dose helps a little, a larger dose will help a lot.

 Fact: Taking a larger dose of medicines may be dangerous, even fatal.
-If you feel that you need to increase your dose, consult your health care provider.
+If you feel that you need to increase your dose, talk to your healthcare provider first.

 Myth: I shouldn't take medicines unless I'm in severe pain.